 This hidden design cake took me a couple of days to complete.
 The main reason for this was the rainbow cookies because the three layers of cookie (separated by jam) have to be weighed down overnight in the refrigerator.
 I used a giant book (librarian, duh).

 On the second day, after I came home from work I baked the chocolate cake and made the frosting which were simple enough.
-I always use this chocolate cake recipe because it always comes out so moist and delicious.
+I

 Making Rainbow Cookies